payfazz/docker_jenkins_slave/README.md

 ## What is included ?

 This image inlucde:
+- curl
+- docker-cli
+- git
+- make
-- java 8 jre (needed for jenkins slave)
+- openjdk8-jre (needed for jenkins slave)
+- openssh-client
-- docker cli
+- rsync
-- ssh client
+- docker-sh
 - stdiotunnel
-- rsync

 ## How to use ?